MileHacker Logo

 Fresh Fish & Coconut Fish

 Given its island location, fresh fish is a staple.
 Locals often grill or fry tuna and marlin.
-Ask for the "catch of the day" at hotel restaurants or local eateries.
+Ask for the "catch of the day" at restaurants in hotels or local eateries.

 Fish cooked in coconut milk is a common preparation across the Pacific.
 This delivers a rich, creamy flavor.